Urban Flood Observations: A hand-labeled training and validation dataset of post-flood inundation: Background Summary

 Building on these efforts, we introduce the \emph{Urban Flood Observations (UFO)} dataset~\cite{mukherjee_2025_ufo}: a global, hand-labeled collection of post-flood PlanetScope imagery centered on urban inundation.
-UFO contains 215 chips (1024$\times$1024 pixels) at 3\,m resolution, spanning 14 flood events between 2017 and 2021 and three flood drivers (pluvial, fluvial, and storm surge).
+UFO contains 215 chips (1024$\times$1024 pixels) at 3\,m resolution, spanning 14 flood events between 2017 and 2021 across pluvial, fluvial, and storm-surge drivers.
 The ``inundated'' class is defined as all visible surface water in post-flood imagery, including floodwater and pre-existing water bodies (permanent or seasonal).
 A SegFormer-B2 model trained on UFO under leave-one-event-out cross-validation reaches a mean Intersection over Union (IoU) of 77.3\% across 14 held-out events.
-Using UFO as a 3\,m reference, two widely used 10\,m products, the NASA IMPACT Sentinel-1 model and Google's Dynamic World water class, reach IoUs of 44.1\% and 48.1\%, respectively.
-UFO supports the development and validation of urban inundation mapping methods at 3 m resolution.
+Using UFO as a 3\,m reference, two widely used 10\,m products, the NASA IMPACT Sentinel-1 model~\cite{paul2021} and Google's Dynamic World water and flooded-vegetation classes~\cite{brown2022b}, reach IoUs of 44.1\% and 48.1\%, respectively.
+UFO supports the development and validation of urban inundation mapping methods at 3\,m resolution.